video.NET user guide

 Please remember that when converting commercial dvd or blu-ray discs, they are almost always protected.
 You can’t just get the files off and do what you want with them, they need to be ‘ripped’ to your hard drive first.

-Chapter selection is inclusive, so if you only want 4 chapters, chapter 2,3,4,5 for example, select ‘Start chapter:’ 2 and ‘End:’ 5.
-If you only require chapter 3, you select ‘Start chapter:’ 3 and ‘End:’ 3.
-To aid in selecting the correct chapters, not only is the chapter duration displayed but also the start time of the chapter.
+Chapter selection is inclusive, so if you only want the first four chapters, chapters 1,2,3,4 select: 'chapter start: 01' - 'chapter end: 04'.
+If you only require chapter 3, you select: 'chapter start: 03' - 'chapter end: 03'.
+To aid in selecting the correct chapters, not only is the chapter duration displayed but also the start time of each and every chapter.

-Different profiles have an effect on other options so it's best to select this option first.
+Different profiles have an affect on other options so it's best to select this option first.
 Current profile selection is remembered between program starts.

 constant rate factor